💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 I think that the reason it's a good match in partnership and in M&A in general, there are a lot of companies out there, but in very few cases, you have one plus one equal three, right?

-Because a lot of things has to match.
-I guess in this case where both of the, all three companies have kind of similar vision about being developer first, being fully serverless, being fully distributed.
+Because a lot of things has to match, I guess, in this case where all three companies have kind of similar vision about being developer first, being fully serverless, being fully distributed.

 A lot of the things has sort of aligned.

-Great.
-So before we change subjects on Tiffana and some of the other partnerships that you mentioned, I have two more questions, maybe Greg, you can answer and then Abhi, I'd love for you to get up the demo that you mentioned regarding e -commerce.
+So before we change subjects on Tifana and some of the other partnerships that you mentioned, I have two more questions, maybe Greg, you can answer and then Avi, I'd love for you to get up the demo that you mentioned regarding e -commerce.

 So two of the questions, Greg, I'm wondering if you can touch on is, can you explain a little bit of how Macrometa works behind the scenes?